uwspstar/FullStack/CSharp/Effective-CSharp.md

 - ```Properties have all the language features of methods.``` Properties can be virtual:
 - You can extend properties to be abstract and define properties as part of an interface definitio
 - You can specify different accessibility modifiers to the get and set accessors in a property in C#.

+### Use Optional Parameters to Minimize Method Overloads
+- Named parameters mean that in any API with default parameters, you need to specify only those parameters you intend to use.
+This approach is much simpler than working with multiple overloads.